 4 – Create your sub-base

-Ensure that you buy enough sub-base to cover your entire driveway.
-You can use an online calculator to determine how much you’ll need, or ask your supplier for a recommendation.
+Ensure that you buy enough sub-base to cover your entire gravel driveway.
+You can use an online calculator to determine how much you’ll need, or ask your supplier for a recommendation for your driveway.

-Now we come to one of the most crucial stages of the whole project.
+Now we come to one of the most crucial stages of the whole driveway project.

 Your gravel driveway will need to support a substantial amount of weight so it needs a solid foundation.